 become final and shall be implemented in accordance with the terms of Section

 III.E.1. of this Instrument.
-In instances of petitions based on Section I.2.a. ii. of Appendix C, the Chancellor or his or her designee shall determine whether there is a reasonable basis for the sanction imposed, and if not, shall impose a lesser sanction as he or she determines to be appropriate.
+In instances of petitions based on Section I.2.a. ii. of Appendix C, the Chancellor or the Chancellor’s designee shall determine whether there is a reasonable basis for the sanction imposed, and if not, shall impose a lesser sanction as determined to be appropriate.

 Relief Based on Newly Discovered Evidence.
 An accused student or student group may file a detailed written petition for a new hearing with the Judicial Programs Officer on the basis of newly discovered evidence, provided that the evidence provides a reasonable basis for concluding the outcome in the case might have altered the outcome of the original hearing, and that the evidence was not known to the student or group at the time of the original hearing or appeals in the case.
 The Judicial Programs Officer shall determine whether the petition states a sufficient factual basis for the claim, and if so shall transmit the petition for consideration by the chair of the appropriate student court, who may order a

 new hearing to be conducted following the procedures set forth in this Instrument, with different court members selected by the court chair to ensure a fair hearing.
-If the Judicial Programs Officer determines that the petition for a new hearing does not meet the requirements stated in this section, he or she shall refer the petition to an Appellate Review Board as provided in Section I.1.b.iii. of Appendix C. If the Appellate Review Board determines that the petition for a new hearing satisfies the requirements set forth in this section, it shall refer the petition for action by the chair of the appropriate court, and if not, it shall dismiss the petition without grounds for further appeal.
+If the Judicial Programs Officer determines that the petition for a new hearing does not meet the requirements stated in this section, the Judicial Programs Officer shall refer the petition to an Appellate Review Board as provided in Section I.1.b.iii. of Appendix C. If the Appellate Review Board determines that the petition for a new hearing satisfies the requirements set forth in this section, it shall refer the petition for action by the chair of the appropriate court, and if not, it shall dismiss the petition without grounds for further appeal.

 APPENDIX D